 (NCBI-index: 753175)

-In a resting position, the Cream-bordered Green Pea (Earias chlorana) often keeps the wings roof-shaped above its abdomen.
-The forewing has a striking bright light green color and a white costa.
+In a resting position, the Cream-bordered Green Pea (Earias chlorana) often keeps its wings roof-shaped above its abdomen.
+The forewing has a striking bright light green colour and a white costa.
 The hindwing is white.
-The flight period is from April to October in three generations and the wingspan is 16-20mm.
+The flight period is from April to October in three generations, and the wingspan is 16-20 mm.
 Host plant: Willow.
 Dutch name: Kleine groenuil.
 Frisian name: Grien wylgeûltsje.

 Flying period: